George Washington Wilson

 George Washington Wilson (7 February 1823 – 9 March 1893) was a pioneering Scottish photographer.
 In 1849, he began a career as a portrait miniaturist, switching to portrait photography in 1852.
 He received a contract to photograph the Royal Family, working for Queen Victoria and Prince Albert.
 He pioneered various techniques for outdoor photography and the mass production of photographic prints as he gradually began to largely do landscape photography in the 1860s.
-By 1864 he claimed to have sold over half a million copies.
+By 1864, he claimed to have sold over half a million copies.

 Biography

-Wilson was born in Alvah, Banffshire.
+Wilson was born in 1823 in Alvah, Banffshire.
 After studying art in Edinburgh and London, Wilson returned to his native city of Aberdeen in 1849 and established a business as a portrait miniaturist catering to the wealthy families of the North East of Scotland.
 After some years of mediocre success, Wilson ventured into portrait photography in 1852, setting up a portrait studio with John Hay in 25 Crown Street in Aberdeen.
 From there, aided by his well-developed technical and commercial acumen and a contract to photograph the Royal Family while documenting the building of Balmoral Castle in 1854–1855, he established himself as one of Scotland's premier photographers working for Queen Victoria and Prince Albert in 1860.

 Pioneering the development of techniques for photography outside of the studio and the mass production of photographic prints, he moved increasingly from portraiture to landscape photography in the 1860s.
 He also produced stereoscopic pictures whose main characteristic was that exposures were very short.
 By 1864 he claimed to have sold over half a million prints.

 At the time of his death in 1893 (he had handed over the business to his sons, Charles, Louis and John Hay Wilson in 1888) the firm employed 40 staff and was one of the largest publishers of photographic prints in the world, competing with James Valentine, who was also a prolific photographer, with a large company in Dundee.
 The business survived until 1908, when it was wound up at auction.

-He died in 9 March 1893 and is buried in Nellfield Cemetery in Aberdeen.
+He died in 1893, aged 70, and was buried in Nellfield Cemetery in Aberdeen.